TRS-80 Model II: Hardware

-The disk format on the Model II closely followed the IBM 3740 standard, which specified 77 tracks, 26 sectors per track, soft sector formatting, and a sector size of 128 bytes for a formatted capacity of about 250k, however the Model II had a double density controller, so the disk format used 256 byte sectors and formatted capacity was about 492k.
-If users installed a double sided drive, they could get 1MB of space, however this required a modified DOS and Radio Shack did not officially support the use of double sided drives on the Model II.
+The disk format on the Model II closely follows the IBM 3740 standard, which specifies 77 tracks, 26 sectors per track, soft sector formatting, and a sector size of 128 bytes for a formatted capacity of about 250 KB, but the Model II had a double density controller, so the disk format uses 256 byte sectors and formatted capacity is about 492 KB.
+If users install a double-sided drive they can get 1 MB of space, but this requires a modified DOS and Radio Shack did not officially support the use of double-sided drives.

 There were several hardware revisions to the Model II over its lifespan.
-The first revision models (1979–80) could not boot from a hard disk and the floppy controller required a terminating resistor pack for the last drive on the chain in place of the standard method of putting a terminating resistor pack on the internal disk drives.
-The external resistor pack worked by looping back the I/O lines on the external floppy connector to the SA-800 drive's terminator pins.
+The first revision models (1979–80) cannot boot from a hard disk, and the floppy controller requires a terminating resistor pack for the last drive on the chain, instead of the standard method of putting a terminating resistor pack on the internal disk drives.
+The external resistor pack works by looping back the I/O lines on the external floppy connector to the SA-800 drive's terminator pins.
 This unusual setup was chosen so the users would not have to remove the cover and install or remove a terminating resistor pack on the floppy drive every time they wanted to remove or attach external disk drives.
-It proved to be problematic since customers who lost their resistor packs could not use their machines (Radio Shack sold replacement packs for $50) and Model IIs sold from 1981 onward used a different floppy controller that did not require it.
-Hard disks offered for the Model II also used a terminating resistor pack.
-These were sold as master and slave drives, with the master hard disk (which had the resistor pack) needing to be the last one on the chain.
-Like most hard disks offered on 8-bit computers, there was no subdirectory support and the drive was simply treated by the OS as a giant and speedy floppy disk.
+It proved to be problematic since customers who lost their resistor packs cannot use their machines (Radio Shack sold replacement packs for $50) and Model IIs sold from 1981 onward use a different floppy controller that does not require it.
+Hard disks offered for the Model II also use a terminating resistor pack.
+These were sold as master and slave drives, with the master hard disk (which has the resistor pack) needing to be the last one on the chain.
+Like most hard disks offered on 8-bit computers, there is no subdirectory support and the drive is treated by the OS as a large, fast floppy disk.

-Unlike the Model I/III, the Model II also had a case fan due to the heat generated by the 8" floppy drive's continuously running spindle motor.
-The combined effect of the case fan and the floppy motor resulted in an extremely noisy computer compared to the nearly silent Model I/III.
+The Model II is so noisy that users reported physical discomfort and reluctance to use the computer.
+Unlike the Model I/III, the Model II also has a case fan due to the heat generated by the 8" floppy drive's continuously running spindle motor powered directly from AC line voltage.
+The combined effect of the case fan and the floppy motor results in an extremely noisy computer, compared to the nearly silent Model I/III.